drew-chen/boundless/docs/Installation/INSTALLATION.md

 # Part II Running (Hosting) The Web Portal
 You have four options on how you can run the web portal:
-  1. Run on your local (development) computer
-  1. Web Server Hosting (e.g., Apache server)
-  1. Container hosting (e.g., docker)
-  1. Firebase Hosting (free with your firebase account)

-**Run on your development computer** - The first option is what contributors (project developers) will need to use to develop and test.
+  1. **Run on your local (development) computer** - this option is what contributors (project developers) will need to use to develop and test.
 If you are an admin installing firebase for the first time try starting there to test it out.
 Even though it is on your local host the data you enter will reside in the production database and will be available to the other three hosting methods.

-**Web Server Hosting (e.g., Apache server)** - This is a common way to host the web portal internally behind an organization firewall.
+  1. **Web Server Hosting** (e.g., Apache server) - This is a common way to host the web portal internally behind an organization firewall.

-**Container hosting** - This is an easy way if you are comforable working with docker and container images.
+  1. **Container Hosting** (e.g., docker) - This is an easy way if you are comforable working with docker and container images.
 You will need to take a few steps to add the database credentials but the actual build is automated.

-**Firebase Hosting**
+  1. **Firebase Hosting** - available with your firebase account.
+More details will be provide at a later date.

 ## II.1) Run on your development computer
 To run locally (e.g. from localhost:8080), call the make command from the root directory:
 ```bash